NETWAYS/gitlab-training/day1/01_Introduction/01_Intro.md

 The Git CLI is available for most operating systems.

-* Linux package are available in most distibutions
+* Linux package is available for most distibutions
 * Installers for macOS or Windows
 * Many GUI clients are available